drghirlanda/alex/Docs/Roadmap.md

 - Is the Inf duration parameter documented?

+- Add custom text for AskID field if Materials/AskID.txt is found

-- Document that "NA" is not a valid stimulus name because it is used as "not available" to indicate lack of S2
+- Document that "NA" is not a valid stimulus name because it is used as "not available" in data files, to indicate lack of S2

 - Document "Onset" stimulus parameter and explain how it makes possible to show arbitrary sequences of stimuli as S1 and S2.